SAI examples

 In its simplest form, a vector index is created on a table with a vector column.
 That column is then queried with a approximate nearest neighbor (ANN) algorithm to find the most similar vectors to a given query vector.

-In this example, a table is created with a vector column called comment_vector
+In this example, a table is created with a vector column called comment_vector.

-An index is created on the comment_vector
+An index is created on the comment_vector column.

 -